wenyan-lang/wenyan/CONTRIBUTING.md

 npm t

 If all runs successfully, make changes to the code to contribute.
-Once commited and pushed youir local chnages to the branch, cretae a PR to be merged to the master branch.
+Once you have committed and pushed your local changes to the branch, createe a PR, which will hopefully be merged to the master branch.